-Budgeted cost: £ 4273
+Budgeted cost: £ 3 450

-Activity Evidence that supports this approach Challenge number(s) addressed Staff CPD in Power of Reading High quality texts are used to inspire children to read and be exposed to a rich vocabulary.
-A PoR library has been established to further enrich the teaching of English.
+Activity Evidence that supports this approach Challenge number(s) addressed Power of Reading Books High quality texts are used to inspire children to read and be exposed to a rich vocabulary.
+Additional units are introduced to strengthen and broaden pupils' vocabulary and to widen the selection of books available in order to appeal to a greater number of pupils.
 The Power of Reading is CLPE's proven resource and training programme which uses quality children's literature and creative teaching approaches to support schools to develop a high quality literacy curriculum and foster a whole school love of reading and writing.
-1;2;3 Staff CPD in Let's Think in English Pupils are encouraged to think independently using a teaching programme which develops higher- order skills needed for success in English.
+1;2;3 Staff CPD (new staff, including ECTs) in Let's Think in English Pupils are encouraged to think independently using a teaching programme which develops higher-order skills needed for success in English.
 These include inference, deduction and analysis together with confidence and resilience when responding to unfamiliar texts.
-1;2;3 Purchase of Books Class teachers have an allocated termly budget to improve classroom book corners.
-OCJS has a new book-banded reading scheme 1:2:3
+1;2;3 Purchase of Books In order to inspire children to read independently, class teachers have an allocated termly budget to improve classroom book corners.
+1:2:3